JANUS: Resilient and Adaptive Data Transmission for Enabling Timely and Efficient Cross-Facility Scientific Workflows: Evaluation

 \section{Evaluation}

-Simulation serves as the primary evaluation method for the proposed adaptive data transfer protocols due to its ability to provide a controlled and flexible environment.
-Unlike real networks, where packet loss rates are unpredictable and difficult to control, simulation allows systematic exploration of protocol behavior under diverse and extreme packet loss conditions.
-To complement the simulation-based evaluation, we also conducted real network testing focused on validating the functionality of the proposed protocols in practical scenarios.
+Simulation is the primary evaluation method for the proposed adaptive data transfer protocols, offering a controlled environment to systematically explore protocol behavior under diverse and extreme packet loss conditions, which are difficult to manage in real networks.
+To complement this, we also performed real network tests to validate the protocols’ functionality in practical scenarios.